aya-prover/aya-prover-docs/aya/guide/prover-tutorial.aya.md

 Now we can work on the proof of `++-assoc`.
-Here's a lame definition that is well-typed in pre-cubical type theory, and is also hard to prove -- we `cast`{} one side of the equation to be other side.
+Here's a lame definition that is well-typed in pre-cubical type theory, and is also hard to prove -- we `cast`() one side of the equation to be other side.
 So instead of:

 ```